Tim Hardaway Jr.

-Timothy Duane Hardaway Jr. (born March 16, 1992) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+Timothy Duane Hardaway Jr. (born March 16, 1992) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines and declared for the NBA draft after his junior season for the national runner-up 2012–13 team.
 Hardaway was selected as the 24th overall pick in the 2013 NBA draft by the New York Knicks.
-He has had two stints with the Knicks and has also played for the Atlanta Hawks, Dallas Mavericks, and Detroit Pistons.
+He has had two stints with the Knicks and has also played for the Atlanta Hawks, Dallas Mavericks, Detroit Pistons, and Denver Nuggets.
 He is the son of Hall of Famer Tim Hardaway.
-He holds several Mavericks three point shooting records as well as the Pistons’ single-playoff game made three point shots record.
+He holds several Mavericks three-point shooting records as well as the Pistons’ single-playoff game three-point shots made record.
+Hardaway was the 2025–26 NBA season leader in low turnover percentage, and is the NBA all-time career leader in that statistic.

 As a freshman during the 2010–11 NCAA Division I men's basketball season, he earned four Big Ten Conference Freshman of the Week awards, including three in the final four weeks during which he averaged over 20 points a game to help the 2010–11 team to climb up to fourth in the 2010–11 Big Ten Conference men's basketball season standings.
 He was an honorable mention All-Big Ten selection and a unanimous Big Ten All-Freshman team selection following the season.
 He established the Michigan freshman record for single-season three-point shots made.
 He was a 2011 Collegeinsider.com Freshmen All-America selection and participated as a member of Team USA in the 2011 FIBA Under-19 World Championship.
 As a sophomore for the 2011–12 team, he earned the 2011–12 All-Big Ten 3rd team recognition.
 He earned 2012–13 All-Big Ten (1st team: coaches and 2nd team: media) recognition.